 Maya Dusenbery is a journalist, editor, and author of the book Doing Harm: The Truth About How Bad Medicine and Lazy Science Leave Women Dismissed, Misdiagnosed, and Sick, which the New York Times Book Review called "well researched [and] wonderfully truculent."

-Maya is editorial director of the trailblazing site Feministing.com, where she has covered a range of feminist topics—including abortion stigma, rape culture, masculinity, economic justice, and pop culture—since 2009.
-Formerly a fellow at Mother Jones magazine and a columnist at Pacific Standard, she has written for outlets like Slate, Cosmopolitan, HuffPost, The Atlantic, and Teen Vogue, among others, and contributed to the anthology The Feminist Utopia Project.
+Maya was editorial director of the trailblazing site Feministing, where she covered a range of feminist topics—including abortion stigma, rape culture, masculinity, economic justice, and pop culture—since 2009.
+Formerly a fellow at Mother Jones magazine and a columnist at Pacific Standard, she has written for outlets like Scientific American, Slate, Cosmopolitan, HuffPost, The Atlantic, and Teen Vogue, among others, and contributed to the anthology The Feminist Utopia Project.

 Before becoming a full-time writer, Maya worked at the National Institute for Reproductive Health.
 She received her B.A. from Carleton College in 2008.
 A Minnesota native, she is currently based in Portland, Oregon.

 Email: mayadusenbery [at] gmail [dot] com | Twitter: @mayadusenbery